Announcing the 2024 Sarton and Gilda Women's Book Awards Shortlist

 The Sarton and Gilda competitions are open for nomination of books by women authors published in English in the United States and Canada.
 The awards are limited to submissions originally written in English and published by independent publishers, university presses, and author-publishers (self-publishing authors) with editorial offices headquartered in North America.
 Nominations of works from/about women of color and LBT+ women are welcome in all categories.
 Anyone, including the author, may nominate one or more books in multiple categories.

 Professional librarians not affiliated with SCN select the winners from finalists chosen by first round jurors.
-Winners and finalists will be announced in April, 2022 via social media, on the Story Circle Network website, and to SCN’s extensive email list.
+Winners and finalists will be announced in April of the following year via social media, on the Story Circle Network website, and to SCN’s extensive email list.

 - Winners receive a cash prize of $100, a commemorative award, gold seals, and a virtual seal for their websites, as well as advertising in SCN’s eletters and website and a year’s membership in SCN.
 Winners are also invited to attend and be honored at Stories from the Heart, SCN’s national conference (virtual or onsite).